terna/readSIsaR_BatchResults/README.md

 Epidemics without containment measures

-    readRunResults1k_noControl_plusHM.ipynb
+    readRunResults1kStableSeedsCPoints_noControl_ChangingWorld_plusHMlog.ipynb

-Epidemics with basic non-pharmaceutical containment measures, no school in September 2020
+Epidemics with basic non-pharmaceutical containment measures from March, school open in September 2020

-    readRunResults1k_withControl_plusHM.ipynb
+    readRunResults1kStableSeedsCPoints_basicControlB_schoolOpenSeptChangingWorld_plusHMlog.ipynb

-Epidemics with basic non-pharmaceutical containment measures, school open in September 2020
+Epidemics with basic non-pharmaceutical containment measures from March, school open in September 2020 & new seeds of contagion in September 2020, without new containment measures

-    readRunResults1k_basicControl_schoolOpenSept_plusHM.ipynb

-Epidemics with immediate stop of fragile workers, non-pharmaceutical containment measures, no school in September 2020

-    readRunResults1k_with_sFW_at20_plusHM.ipynb
+    readRunResults1kStableSeedsCPoints_basicControlB_schoolOpenSeptChangingWorldNewStart_plusHMlog.ipynb

-Epidemics with absolute isolation of nursing homes, non-pharmaceutical containment measures, no school in September 2020
+Epidemics with basic non-pharmaceutical containment measures from March, school open in September 2020 & new seeds of contagion in September 2020, with new non-pharmaceutical  containment measures in Oct

-    readRunResults1k_with_NH_OP_BZ_at20_plusHM.ipynb

-Epidemics stopping fragile people, non-pharmaceutical containment measures, no school in September 2020

-    readRunResults1k_with_Frag_at20_plusHM.ipynb

-Epidemics excluding fragility of any type, non-pharmaceutical containment measures, no school in September 2020

-    readRunResults1k_with_NoAllFrag_at20_plusHM.ipynb

-Epidemics excluding fragility of any type, non-pharmaceutical containment measures, factories open, no school in September 2020

-    readRunResults1k_with_NoAllFrag_openFacs_at20_plusHM.ipynb

-Epidemics excluding fragility of any type, non-pharmaceutical containment measures, factories open, schools open in September 2020

-    readRunResults1k_with_NoAllFrag_openFacs_at20_openSchoolSep_plusHM.ipynb
+    readRunResults1kStableSeedsCPoints_basicControlB_schoolOpenSeptOctControlChangingWorldNewStart_plusHMlog.ipynb